 Bearded dragon flipping on back is an emergency medical presentation that will need proper, immediate, veterinary attention.
 There is almost nothing that we can do to diagnose this problem for you unfortunately – but we can give you some tips, and can give you some idea as to why they might be doing it.
 Above all, we can give you some supportive treatments while you wait for your veterinary appointment.

-Why A Bearded Dragon Flipping On Back Is Dangerous
+Why A Bearded Dragon Flipping Onto Its Back Is Dangerous

 So the first step will be to pick them up and put them back on their tummy.
 This will overcome the most immediate life threat to them.
 But a bearded dragon flipped on their back will likely do so again so keep an eye out.